 Identity theft is an increasing problem as more personal information is stored online.
+It's unfortunate, but there are phishers and identity thieves out in the online world and it's important to understand how to protect yourself from falling victim to their tricks.
 North Country Savings Bank takes security seriously, and you should too.
-Follow these steps to help protect your personal data online.
+Follow these steps to help protect your personal data online and check out our Ultimate Guide to Identity Theft Protection Online & Offline for even more information.

 How to Avoid Identity Theft Online